DanielPalaio/CUDA_cuDNN_Setup/README.md

 **5.** Install the required NVIDIA additional libraries.
 In the Ubuntu Terminal:
 > sudo apt install nvidia-cuda-toolkit

 **6.** Verify the CUDA version and GPU status.
-In the Ubuntu Terminal:
+In python environment:
 > nvcc -V
 > nvidia-smi